How to Create Hybrid Characters

 If you don't know how to start designing your character, I recommend using this formula:

-1-What animal(s) is it.
+1-What animal(s) it is.

-1- something you like.
+1- Something they like.

 Let's put it into practice: